kleros/dispute-resolver/README.md

 See deployed contracts [here](https://github.com/kleros/binary-arbitrable-proxy/blob/master/src/ethereum/network-contract-mapping.js).

 To allow viewing app data without a web3 browser, set the REACT_APP_WEB3_PROVIDER_URL environment variable to a web3 provider endpoint.
 Sending transactions will not be possible without a wallet.

+## Reporting an Issue

+Please open up a Github issue describing your problem and if it's urgent reach out to [me](https://github.com/0xferit) via email or [Telegram](https://t.me/ftunc).